March 10, 2023

 We’ve already told you about where the wood comes from, but how are the flowers actually created and are the safe?
 Every single sola flower is created by hand and no machines are used.
 Every flower is composed of petals that are hand-cut from the delicate sola wooden sheets, and then composed to create gorgeous, realistic flowers.
 It’s an artisanal process that can’t be mechanized.

 Although sola on its own is 100% safe, in order to create a sola flower, a thin string is used in the center to hold the flower together.
 This can potentially cause an injury if tangled on your birds toes.
-If you still intend on using sola flower because you like the aesthetics of the flowers, just be watchful and remove any toys before it gets too near to its core where the string is used to keep the flowers held together.
+If you still intend on using sola flower because you like the aesthetics of the flowers, just be watchful and remove any toys before it gets too near to its core.
+Discard the sola flowers before the strings are exposed to avoid potential injury to your bird.